An Empirical Study on Activity Recognition in Long Surgical Videos: Abstract

 \section{Abstract}

-Automatic activity detection is an important component for developing technologies that enable next generation surgical devices and workflow monitoring systems.
-In many application, the videos of interest are long and include several activities; hence, the deep models designed for such purposes consist of a backbone and a temporal sequence modeling architecture.
-In this paper, we investigate both the state-of-the-art activity recognition and temporal models to find the architectures that yield the highest performance.
-We first benchmark these models on a large-scale activity recognition dataset in the operating room with over 800 full-length surgical videos.
-However, since most other medical applications lack such a large dataset, we further evaluate our models on the Cholec80 surgical phase segmentation dataset, consisting of only 40 training videos.
-For backbone architectures, we investigate both 3D ConvNets and most recent transformer-based models; for temporal modeling, we include temporal ConvNets, RNNs, and transformer models for a comprehensive and thorough study.
-We show that even in the case of limited labeled data, we can outperform the existing work by benefiting from models pre-trained on other tasks.
+Activity recognition in surgical videos is a key research area for developing next-generation devices and workflow monitoring systems.
+Since surgeries are long processes with highly-variable lengths, deep learning models used for surgical videos often consist of a two-stage setup using a backbone and temporal sequence model.
+In this paper, we investigate many state-of-the-art backbones and temporal models to find architectures that yield the strongest performance for surgical activity recognition.
+We first benchmark the models performance on a large-scale activity recognition dataset containing over 800 surgery videos captured in multiple clinical operating rooms.
+We further evaluate the models on the two smaller public datasets, the Cholec80 and Cataract-101 datasets, containing only 80 and 101 videos respectively.
+We empirically found that Swin-Transformer+BiGRU temporal model yielded strong performance on both datasets.
+Finally, we investigate the adaptability of the model to new domains by fine-tuning models to a new hospital and experimenting with a recent unsupervised domain adaptation approach.